 Development of Unmanned Vehicles using TORCS

-This page contains everything you need to develop software for an unmanned racing car, based on a car racing simulation called TORCS.
-Using knowledge of 'control theory' you
+This page contains everything you need to develop software for an unmanned racing car, based on a car racing simulation called TORCS (which is freeware).
+With basic knowledge of 'control theory' you

 can develop a fully automatic 'unmanned' racing car with automated

 steering, gearbox, clutch and brakes.
 TORCS is licensed under the GPL ("Open Source") license and is free to use.
 It features a simple damage model, collisions, tire and wheel properties (springs, dampers, stiffness, ...), aerodynamics (ground effect, spoilers, ...) and 3D graphics.